 - There is a default Assignment Group called “Assignments” with 0% weighting in your subject.

-- An Assignment Group called “Semester 1 Exam, 2021” was created for all exams that were registered with the Exams Portal.
+- An Assignment Group called “Teaching period Exam, 202X” was created for all exams that were registered with the Exams Portal.
 This Assignment Group has a default weighting of 0% which must be updated in accordance with the advice from the exams office.
 See How do I weight the final course grade based on assignment groups? for instructions.